Strike-Through Pricing

 -

-Base price of the nails care service ($100) with a strike-through.
+The base price of the nails care service ($100) with a strike-through.

 -

-Alternate price ($20), available specifically to Jane.
+The alternate price ($20), available specifically for Jane.

 Guest shoppers see the base price ($100) displayed because the standard online price is the same as the base price.